awsdocs/amazon-translate-developer-guide/doc_source/async-prereqs.md

 + The collection of batch input documents must be 5 GB or less in size\.
 + There can be a maximum of one million documents submitted in a batch translation job\.
 + Each input document must be 20 MB or less and must contain fewer than 1 million characters\.
 + Your input files must be in a folder in an Amazon S3 bucket\.
-If your files are not in a folder, and they reside at the top level of a bucket, Amazon Translate throws an error when you attempt to run a batch translation job\.
-This requirement applies only to input files\.
+If you add your input files to the top level of a bucket, Amazon Translate throws an error when you attempt to run a batch translation job\.
+This requirement applies to the input files\.
 No folder is necessary for the output files, and Amazon Translate can place them at the top level of an Amazon S3 bucket\.
++ Your input file folder can contain nested folders\.
+Make sure none of the nested folders are named details, otherwise Amazon Translate throws an error when you attempt to run the batch translation job\.

 ## Supported file formats<a name="async-prereqs-formats"></a>